 - - - - - - - - - - - - - - - - - -

-Read Jeremy Griffith’s breakthrough redeeming explanation of the human condition in ; and much more about these ceremonial masks and the tribes that created them in , which is where the content of this WTM Email was drawn.
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in WTM Email 5, or read .
+You can also read much more about these ceremonial masks and the tribes that created them in , which is where the content of this WTM Email was drawn.

 Discussion or comment on this email is welcomed — see below.